I4Soft/DroidBugs/README.md

-# BenchmarkAndroid
+# DroidBugs

-An initial Benchmark for Automatic Software Repair with 13 single-bugs from 5 Open Source Android projects.
+A Benchmark for Automatic Software Repair based on the analyzes of 360 open projects for Android, each of them with more than 5,000 downloads.

-Contacts:

-Larissa S de Azevedo - lahazevedo07@gmail.com

-Celso G Camilo-Junior - celsocamilo@gmail.com

 ## Benchmark's Composition